jcotoBan/lke_prerender/README.md

 --> A kubernetes cluster, with right access configured to the api (in this case, a LKE cluster will be used)
 --> kubectl installed
 --> helm installed
+--> Certificates for the prerender endpoint.
+You can bring your own, or generate it with lets encrypt as will be done for this case.